UK postgraduate funding

 - Science and Technology Facilities Council

-Please note that the University of East London is not responsible for the content of these external sites and is not associated in any way with the funding schemes and their application processes.
+Please note: The University of East London (UEL) is not responsible for the content of these external websites and is not involved with their funding schemes or application processes..

-If you are at work, your employer may sponsor you to do a postgraduate course.
-Under this arrangement, your employer agrees to pay, or contribute towards your tuition fees for a course that's directly relevant and beneficial to them.
-This might include accountancy or technical roles such as planning and engineering.
+Some employers may sponsor you for a postgraduate course.
+Under this arrangement, your employer agrees to pay for, or contribute towards, your tuition fees for a course that is directly relevant and beneficial to their business.
+This is common for roles in fields like accountancy, planning, or engineering.

 UEL funding and scholarships